nazgull30/GodotYodo1Mas/Readme.md

 3. Use cocoapods to add all MAS SDKs in your Xcode project.
 Create Podfile in Xcode project via terminal command **touch Podfile**.
 Do not forget to navigate into Xcode folder with command _cd_ .
-4. Open the project's Podfile file and add the following code to the target of the application:
+4. Open the project's Podfile file and add the following code to the target of the application.
+Yodo1MasStandard shoould be
 ```
 source 'https://github.com/Yodo1Games/MAS-Spec.git'
 source 'https://github.com/Yodo1Games/Yodo1Spec.git'